addu390/addu390.github.io/_posts/2024-07-14-graph-theory-introduction.md

 title: "Graph Theory: Introduction"
 date: 2024-07-14
 tags:
   - Graph Theory
   - Data Structures
+  - Algorithms
 author: Adesh Nalpet Adimurthy
 image: assets/img/featured/webp/graph-theory-101.webp
 feature: assets/img/featured/webp/graph-theory-101.webp
-category: Code on the Road
 ---

 <p>Before heading into details of how we store, represent, and traverse various kinds of graphs, this post is more of a ramp-up to better understand what graphs are and the different kinds from a computer science point of view, rather than a mathematical one.
 So, no proofs and equations, mostly just diagrams and implementation details, with an emphasis on how to apply graph theory to real-world applications.</p>